 After an incredible 10 years our award-winning Lloyds Scholars social mobility programme will draw to a close in 2022.
 Partnered with nine leading universities across the UK we have supported 1,000 students from lower income households to go to university by offering; a package of financial support, paid internships, a business mentor from the Group and the opportunity to develop employability skills to help boost future career prospects.

 We remain very proud of the programme, our partnership with our university partners and the wonderful Scholars that we have seen develop through the programme over the last decade.

 Support for Ukraine

-Supporting communities is central to our purpose – whether this is through our Foundations, where we provide support for refugee projects or by providing access to banking for vulnerable customers.
+Supporting communities is central to our purpose – whether this is through our Foundations providing support for refugee projects, or by providing access to banking for vulnerable customers.